Jill James

-Sandra Jill James is an American biochemist and autism researcher who studies metabolic autism biomarkers.
-She works at Arkansas Children's Hospital Research Institute, where she is the director of the Metabolic Genomics Laboratory, as well as the University of Arkansas for Medical Sciences's department of pediatrics, where she has worked since 2002.
-She is also a member of the Autism Speaks Treatment Advisory Board, and is also a scientific advisor to the autism foundation N of One.
-Her current research focuses on the role of epigenetics in causing autism, as well as the effectiveness of supplements as a treatment for autism and the potential existence of abnormal metabolism in autistic children.
-This research is funded by a 5-year grant from the National Institutes of Health entitled "Metabolic biomarkers of autism: predictive potential and genetic susceptibility," as well as by a grant from Autism Speaks.
+Sandra Jill James is a retired American biochemist and autism researcher who studied metabolic autism biomarkers.
+She worked at Arkansas Children's Hospital Research Institute, where she was the director of the Metabolic Genomics Laboratory, as well as the University of Arkansas for Medical Sciences' department of pediatrics, where she began working in 2002.
+She was also a member of the Autism Speaks Treatment Advisory Board.

+James' research focused on the role of epigenetics in autism, as well as the effectiveness of supplements as a treatment for autism and the potential existence of abnormal metabolism in autistic children.
+This research was previously funded by a 5-year grant from the National Institutes of Health entitled "Metabolic biomarkers of autism: predictive potential and genetic susceptibility", as well as by a grant from Autism Speaks.

+James has falsely speculated that the thiomersal used as a preservative in some vaccines is potentially harmful to the human brain and that prophylactic supplements may protect against such harm preceding vaccination.

 Education

 James obtained her bachelor's degree in biology from Mills College in 1962, followed by an M.S. and Ph.D. from the University of California, Los Angeles in 1982 and 1986, respectively.